Who says you need to fly all the way to the South Pacific to find villas over the water? You can get your fix of paradise much closer to home.

 Sandals Grande St. Lucian: Check rates and availability

-Overwater bungalows: Honduras
+Overwater bungalows in Honduras

 Honduras is known for its spectacular underwater world.